UmaSangumathi/FluLINE/README.md

 # Influenza-Analysis-pipeline
-FluLine.py is a wrapper script
+FluLine.py is a wrapper script for processing fastq sequencing files from IonTorrent or Illumina.
+The pipeline does the steps (i), (iv), (v), (vi) and (vii) explained below.

 The main steps in the pipeline are
-- i) Filtering of the sequencing reads by cutadapt and FastQC -- Quality filter with quality 20 and minimum length 50bp.
--- code = /bin/run_QC.sh
+- i) Filtering of the sequencing reads by cutadapt and FastQC Quality filter with quality 20 and minimum length 50bp. code = /bin/run_QC.sh

 - ii) Find the nearest sequence in NCBI database for each read -- Download the NCBI database locally (ftp://ftp.ncbi.nlm.nih.gov/blast/db/).
 If the nearest reference genome is unknown, then use "/bin/FindSpeciesInSample.py" to generate a XML file with the Blast of all sequence reads against the NCBI database